Spuriosity1/Spuriosity1.github.io/_posts/2022-05-17-degenerate-perturbation.md

 $\Omega(E)$ is sometimes called the wave operator, and it seemingly does the impossible - mapping something in $\mathcal{M}$ to a unique element of $\mathcal{H}$ as though it is $P^{-1}$.
-Such an object clearly does not exist, since $P$'s kernel is zero for most of the Hilbert space.
+Such an object clearly does not exist, since $P$'s kernel is most of the Hilbert space.

 The subterfuge here comes from convergence of the series.
 In the self-referential step, we implicitly assumed that $\lim_{N\ to \infty} (KQV)^N \ket{\psi} = 0$, which only holds true for certain choices of $V$ and states in a certain subspace of $\mathcal{H}$.
 I don't believe it's possible to find a more useful specification of this subspace without choosing a specific $V$.
-We see that there are obvious issues if $E$ is an eigenvlue of a model space element and We'll worry about it as it emerges.
+We see that there are obvious issues if $E$ is an eigenvalue of a model space element.
+We'll worry about it as it emerges.

 It's also worth noting that we could have used a subtly different operator to invert $E-H_0$,
 $$K'(E) = \sum_{\alpha \in \mathcal{M}^\perp} \frac{\ket{\alpha}\bra{\alpha}}{E-\epsilon_\alpha}$$
 which has the advantage of being defined even if $E$ overlaps with an energy in $\mathcal{M}$.
 Kitaev calls this object $G_0'(E)$.
 Wherever $K$ is defined, $K'(E) = QK(E)Q = QK(E)$